Daksh-T/Waiting-System/README.md

 1. Click the dark mode toggle button on the front-end interface.
 2. The front-end will switch to dark mode.
 3. To switch back to light mode, click the toggle button again.

+## Error Handling in the Backend
+The backend now includes error handling and validation to improve robustness.
+Invalid JSON data and missing required fields will result in appropriate error messages being returned to the client.
+Additionally, exceptions are handled gracefully, and user-friendly error messages are provided.

+## UI Enhancements and Dark Mode Refinements
+The front-end UI has been improved for a better user experience.
+The form design has been enhanced with better spacing and alignment.
+Loading indicators have been added for form submission to provide feedback to the user.
+The dark mode feature has been refined with improved color contrast for better readability, and all UI elements are properly styled in dark mode.